fanglingsu/vimb/man.md

 : If this variable is set to an none empty value, and the configuration option 'proxy' is enabled, this will be used as http proxy.
 If the proxy URL has no scheme set, http is assumed.

-no_proxy
-: A comma separated list of domains and/or ips which should not be proxied.
-Note that an IPv6 address must appear in brackets if used with a port "[::1]:443".

-: Example: `localhost,127.0.0.1,::1,fc00::/7,example.com:8080`